Reaction

 2. Run the demo vm, it runs an ssh server at port 10022, a user nixos with password nixos exists.

-3. Open a new terminal in your host system and run try this ssh command thrice.
+3. Open a new terminal in your host system and run this ssh command:

 ssh -p 10022 nixos@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Attempt login to the demo vm with wrong passwords twice.
+Attempt login to the demo vm with wrong passwords thrice.

 4. Go back to the demo vm terminal, and notice that you've been banned in the last line.